Yates County Data and Trends

 The Yates County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data cover the topics of Arts, Culture and Leisure, Children and Youth, Community Engagement, Economy, Education, Financial Self-Sufficiency, Health, Housing, and Public Safety.

-Yates County is the smallest county in the Rochester region, but brings in strong revenue from tourists and has had rising home values and the lowest unemployment rate through the recent recession.
+Yates County is the smallest county in the Rochester region, but it brings in strong revenue from tourists and has had rising home values and the lowest unemployment rate through the recent recession.
 Despite relatively high rates of poverty, including among children, Yates has low participation rates in public assistance programs.
 Educational measures generally lag behind the region, state and nation, though Yates had a fairly high graduation rate.

 Like other counties across our region and the state, Yates has an aging population, but to a lesser degree than some areas.
-Between 2000 and 2011, the number of adults aged 60-84 increased 23% and those 85 and older grew 22%.
+Between 2000 and 2012, the number of adults aged 60-84 increased 23% and those 85 and older grew 22%.
 Although the 85+ group represented only 2% of the total county population, the increase in both older groups highlights the growing need for sufficient elder care and support services.
-Yates’ population under 20 fell 6%, but that was less than the 10% drop in the region.
+Yates’ population under 20 fell 7%, but that was less than the 12% drop in the region.

 Yates is the most racially homogenous of the 9 counties with a population that is 97% white.
-Yet between 2000 and 2011, the county has seen increases in the numbers of Asian, black or African American and Hispanic residents.
+Yet between 2000 and 2012, the county has seen increases in the numbers of Asian, African American and Hispanic residents.

 About a third of Yates households were composed of married couples without children, a quarter was singles living alone, and a fifth was married couples with children, similar to the household makeup of other counties surrounding Monroe.
 These proportions changed only slightly since 2000.

 Arts, Culture and Leisure